Initial and Terminal

 the category (no objects and no arrows) is initial, and the category (one object and identity arrow) is terminal. - In

-, the one element group is both initial and terminal. - In
+, the one element group is both initial and terminal, hence a zero object. - In

 , an object is initial iff it is the least element, and terminal iff it is the greatest element. - For any category